 The Evening & Weekend Program offers MBA scholarships to entering students in the form of both need- and merit-based awards.

-Unless otherwise noted in the scholarship section of the online application, applicants do not need to submit additional information to be considered for a scholarship or fellowship.
+Applicants may need to submit additional information to be considered for certain scholarships or fellowships.
 Funding will be awarded to students at the time of admission based on the strength of the student's application.